The Graduated Approach (Assess, Plan, Do, Review)

 School Guidance: Assess

-- Settings, schools and providers must consult with the child/young person and their parents/carers.
-Schools should take seriously any concerns raised by a parent/carer.
-These should be recorded and compared to the setting’s own assessment and information on how the pupil is developing.
-The child/young person’s views and aspirations should form a key part of the assessment
+- Staff must consult with the child/young person and their parents/carers.
+Schools should take any concerns raised by a parent/carer seriously.
+They should record concerns and compare them to the setting’s own assessment and information on how the pupil is developing.
+The child/young person’s views and aspirations should form a key part of the assessment.

 - Outside professionals should liaise with the setting, school or provider to help inform the assessments.
-Where there is little or no improvement in the child’s progress, more specialist assessment may be called for from specialist teachers or from health, social services or other agencies beyond the setting.
-Where professionals are not already working with the setting, the SENCo should contact them, with the parents’ agreement
+More specialist assessment may be used where there is little or no improvement in the child’s progress.
+This can be from specialist teachers or from health services, social services or other agencies beyond the setting.
+With the parents' agreement, the SENCo should contact professionals who are not already working with the setting.

-- Older students should be offered attendance and support at meetings and might be accompanied by a parent, advocate or other supporter.
-This discussion may identify the need for a more specialist assessment from within the college or beyond
+- Older students should have the opportunity to attend and receive support at meetings.
+A parent, advocate or other support may attend with them.
+This discussion may identify the need for a more specialist assessment from within the college or beyond.

 - Assessments should identify and address barriers to learning and preferred learning styles.